userre5u/low-lvl-projects/injector/README.md

     5) run ./a.out and see the NEW message

-The following video shows how to infect a copy of the /bin/ folder
+The following video shows how to infect a copy of the /bin/ folder, binaries such as curl, ip, du, rm and many more changed their execution flow with our message (poison)

 https://github.com/userre5u/shellcodeGames/assets/132401388/41783705-a227-41d6-a937-8a36eb0bb3f5